freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 880.1

 Excellent.
 Instead of manually deleting the data each time you want to run the script, add the command to do it for you.
-Below your `PSQL` variable, use `echo` to query the database.
+Neat the top of the file below your `PSQL` variable, use `echo` to query the database.
 In the query, truncate your four tables in this order: `students`, `majors`, `courses`, `majors_courses`.

 #### HINTS